chromium/chromium/content/test/data/attribution_reporting/interop/README.md

 # Test case format

 The JSON schema is as follows.
+Timestamps must be distinct across all sources and triggers.

 ```jsonc
 {